Skip to content

-UAE company setup for Chinese founders — real all-in cost, no sales calls
+UAE company setup for Chinese founders — published scenario prices, no sales calls

 The UAE is the leading hub for Chinese businesses trading with the Middle East and Africa — 100% foreign ownership, 0% personal income tax, the region's largest container port (Jebel Ali) and a large Chinese community.
-Formenzo gives you the honest all-in price for every free zone, and lets you start online.
+Formenzo lets you compare published licence-only and visa scenarios, then start your estimate online.

 Why Chinese founders choose the UAE